bsmg/beat-saber-community-wiki/modding/example-mod2.md

 >If you are having trouble using `TextMeshPro`, add `using TMPro;` at the top of your file, or add it as a reference if that doesn't work.
 {.is-warning}

-In this function, let's create a local `TextMeshPro` variable, and attach a `TextMeshPro` to the local gameobject.
+In this function, let's create a new `GameObject` variable and a new `TextMeshPro` variable, and attach the TextMeshPro to our GameObject.
 We can set the `text` value using a sneaky trick.
 Using a `List<int>`s built in function, we can grab the average from the list, and pass it to `ToString()`.
 We can also pass in a formatter into `ToString()` and format it to 2 decimal places.
-Let's set the `fontSize` to 4, and the alignment to `TextAlignmentOptions.Center`.
+Let's set the `fontSize` to3 and the alignment to `TextAlignmentOptions.Center`.
 Finally, let's set the position of the TextMeshPro via its `rectTransform`, and set it to our `position` parameter.

 ![14 Textmeshproaverages](/uploads/modding-example-v-2/14-textmeshproaverages.png "14 Textmeshproaverages")

 But wait!
 Let's add a label using our `label` parameter.
 We will mainly be copy and pasting our previous code, but there will be some differences.

 Instead of adding the component to the base gameobject, let's create a new GameObject that will hold our viewer.
-The `text` will be the `label` parameter, and the `fontSize` will be 3.
-Let's parent this GameObject to the base gameobject, and set it's parent to the `viewer` TextMeshPro.
+The `text` will be the `label` parameter, and the `fontSize` will be 2.
+Let's parent this TextMeshPro to the `viewer` TextMeshPro.
 We will finally set its `localPosition` a little bit above the actual `viewer`.

 ![15 Textmeshprolabel](/uploads/modding-example-v-2/15-textmeshprolabel.png "15 Textmeshprolabel")

+## Grabbing ResultsViewController
+>If you are having trouble using `IEnumerator`, add `using System.Collections;` to the top of your file.
+{.is-warning}

+We want our results to appear when the user fails or succeeds in a level, and not when they exit to the main menu.
+This would mean some sort of results screen will have to be present.
+Just like that, a `ResultsViewController` exists in Beat Saber that displays information on whether or not you have succeeded and failed, along with the map information.
+We can easily spawn in our own results when this `ResultsViewController` is spawned, and then delete our results when the user presses `OK` or `Restart`.

+Let's grab this `ResultsViewController` using the same way we grabbed our `ScoreController` from earlier.
+We'll make an `IEnumerator` and include a `WaitUntil` statement which will halt our function until it finds a `ResultsViewController`.
+It's OK if the User exits to the main menu, however, since our code will stop forever at this line since it can never find a `ResultsViewController`.
+Once we've found it, we can simply assign it to a private `ResultsViewController` variable, and move on to an `Init` void.

+***IMAGE***